 Wendy Neuman, Vice President

 Wendy, originally from Wyoming, moved to Evergreen after working overseas and in New York city for twelve years.
 Wendy and her husband have a young daughter and love the outdoor life that Evergreen offers.
 With twenty years of market research experience Wendy has a good understanding of consumer behavior.
 She holds a bachelor’s degree in Sociology and master’s degree in Gerontology.
-Wendy currently is the director of market research with the non-profit The National Cattlemen’s Beef Association that works on behalf of beef producers across the U.S.
+Wendy currently consults for companies in the area of market research from her home in Evergreen.

 Wendy’s passions include travel, outdoor sports, gardening and helping her daughter discover all the beauty and possibilities in life.
 Wendy joined the EAS+Y Board of Directors in January of 2014.